-We submitted our IND for CLN-081 in May 2019, which was allowed to proceed by the FDA in June 2019; however, we may not be able to file or receive FDA acceptance of future INDs for our product candidates, including CLN-049 and CLN-619, on the timelines we expect.
-For example, we submitted an IND for a Phase 1/2a clinical trial evaluating CLN-049 in January 2021, but based on FDA feedback, we elected to withdraw the IND to determine the most efficient path forward.
-Additionally, we may experience manufacturing delays or other delays with IND-enabling studies or FDA or other regulatory authorities may require additional preclinical studies that we did not anticipate.
+We submitted INDs for CLN-081 in May 2019 and for both CLN-049 and CLN-619 in May 2021, which are both currently in effect.
+However, we may not be able to file future INDs for our other product candidates on the timelines we expect.
+Additionally, we may experience manufacturing delays or other delays with IND-enabling studies, or the FDA or other regulatory authorities may require additional preclinical studies that we did not anticipate.
 Moreover, we cannot be sure that submission of an IND will result in the FDA allowing clinical trials to begin, or that, once begun, issues will not arise that result in a decision by us, by IRBs or independent ethics committees, or by the FDA or other regulatory authorities to suspend or terminate clinical trials, including as a result of a clinical hold.
-Additionally, even if FDA or other regulatory authorities agree with the design and implementation of the clinical trials set forth in an IND, we cannot guarantee that they will not change their requirements or expectations in the future.
+Additionally, even if the FDA or other regulatory authorities agree with the design and implementation of the clinical trials set forth in an IND, we cannot guarantee that they will not change their requirements or expectations in the future.
 These considerations also apply to new clinical trials we may submit as amendments to existing INDs or to a new IND.
 Any failure to file INDs on the timelines we expect or to obtain regulatory approvals for our trials may prevent us from completing our clinical trials or commercializing our products on a timely basis, if at all.